 Take the sheet moss and begin to cover the outside of the soil.
 As you cover, begin to wrap the twine around the outside.
 The amount is up to you and how you want your final product to look.

-Depending on the plant type, bright, indirect light is best, and keep an eye out for stretching due to low light conditions.
+Depending on the plant type, bright, indirect light is best.
+Keep an eye out for stretching due to low light conditions.

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus